jsherer/ft8call/README.md

 ## Channel Allocation

 Modes like FSQ and HFAPRS allocate a single channel for their communication.
-This is useful for keeping the bandwidth of transmissios in a reasonable range.
-However, stations within a single channel may cause each other interference when transmitting over to of each other.
+This is useful for keeping the bandwidth of transmissions restricted to a reasonable range.
+However, stations within a single channel may cause each other interference when transmitting over top of each other.

-Thankfully, FT8 mode transmissions are sent in a 50Hz bandwidth.
-What we can do is leverage this small bandwidth to allot several channels for multiple, parallel transmissions in-network.
+On the other hand, FT8 mode transmissions are sent in a 50Hz bandwidth.
+What we can do is leverage this small bandwidth to allot several channels for multiple, parallel in-network transmissions.
 We can leverage the FT8 multi-decoder to allow for synchronized transmissions for multiple stations without overlapping / competing signals.

 How?
-We'll use 1500Hz as the center of the passband for our frequency, then use 50Hz channels above and below the center frequency spaced 10Hz apart
+We'll use 1500Hz as the center of the passband for our frequency, then use 50Hz channels above and below the center frequency spaced 10Hz apart.

 ```
 |                         1500Hz                         |